• Skip to primary navigation

 • Heat up a non-stick skillet or griddle over medium-low heat.

-• Melt a small pat of butter into the pan (and continue before each pancake).
+• Melt a small pat of butter into the pan (and repeat before each pancake).
 As needed, wipe out the pan to prevent leftover butter from burning around the edges.

-• Serve pancakes with your favorite maple syrup.
+• Serve pancakes with your favorite maple syrup, fresh fruit, or a dusting of confectioner's sugar.

 Equipment Recommendations